ashifa-1412/Summer-Olympics-Data-Analysis/README.md

 # Summer-Olympics-Data-Analysis
-In this we are going to analyse the data of summer olympics.
+This repository is about analysing the data of summer olympics.